sirjofri/Scalem-Docs/Scalability-in-Unreal/Unreal-ini-Files.md

 ### Default Configuration

 The base configuration files contain all the settings that are applied to the engine by default.
-They can be considered "sane", but sometimes you just need different settings for your project.
+They can be considered "sane," but sometimes you only need different settings for your project.

 This is why your Unreal project has its own level of config files, which is applied to the whole project and usually shared with your team, using source control.
 The files are stored in your project folder: `(Unreal Project)/Config/Default*.ini`.